ruby/www.ruby-lang.org/en/documentation/index.md

   a feeling of the language.

 [Official FAQ](/en/documentation/faq/)
-: The offical frequently asked questions.
+: The official frequently asked questions.

 [Ruby Koans][2]
 : The Koans walk you along the path to enlightenment in order to learn